MEGA AARTHIK SAKCHYAM

 Sakchyam pushes commercial banks into reaching out for the underserved population of Nepal.
 We encourage them to take risks by supporting their endeavors so that initiatives they wouldn’t take at full risk and liability are taken.
 In this regard, the partnership with Mega Bank aimed to establish physical branches and BLB touchpoints, in rural parts of Karnali & Province 7.
 Mega Bank opened the Sakchyam-supported branches in few of the remotest locations – Safebagar of Achham district, Jogbuda of Dadeldhura district, Khalanga of Salyan district and Khalanga of Darchula district.
 The partnership was also successful in launching 11 BLB touchpoints.

-Another innovative scheme introduced through the partnership was the “Mega Laghu Karja”.
+Another innovative scheme introduced through the partnership was the “Mega Laghu Karja” which is still continued even after the partnership with Sakchyam has concluded.
 The scheme was the first of its kind to address the political turmoil of the Maoist Insurgency of 2006 which had left a lot of the infrastructures in districts like Achham destroyed.
 Most importantly, government documents for properties of people and their blueprints were damaged or missing which meant that they had no collateral to provide to banks for loans.
 Through the scheme, people were able to obtain loans in groups with group collateral provided.
 The initiative proved very helpful for a lot of locals although its original form had to be discontinued.
 While the scheme allowed for people to provide collateral in groups and receive loans, later it only allowed microloans for individuals due to the alarming rate of defaulters.
 So now even though people cannot receive loans through group collateral they still have the facility of micro loans.